00Alexo/InfoBase/README.md

 # InfoBase
-2 Years ago i made a project called InfoCitadel, similar to leetcode, not it s time to recreate it.
+2 Years ago i made a project called InfoCitadel, similar to leetcode, now it s time to recreate it.